openstack/kolla-ansible/doc/source/reference/hyperv-guide.rst

 .. code-block:: console

    PS C:\> $if = Get-NetIPAddress -IPAddress 192* | Get-NetIPInterface
    PS C:\> New-VMSwitch -NetAdapterName $if.ifAlias -Name YOUR_BRIDGE_NAME -AllowManagementOS $false

+.. end

 .. note::

-    It is very important to make sure that when you are using a Hyper-V node with only 1 NIC the -AllowManagementOS option is set on True, otherwise you will lose connectivity to the Hyper-V node.
+   It is very important to make sure that when you are using a Hyper-V node with only 1 NIC the ``-AllowManagementOS`` option is set on ``True``, otherwise you will lose connectivity to the Hyper-V node.

 To prepare the Hyper-V node to be able to attach to volumes provided by